ShoosGun/Quantum-Space-Amigos/README.md

 - [ ] Tests with the `dumb client` over the internet

-- [ ] Beeing able to add and change nicknames from the client (with a new header)

 - [ ] Create a `dumb server` so that the creation of the actual client becomes easier

 - [ ] Create **the client**